joanrod/M3-Project/README.md

 ![Object Detection](/week2/inference/0013.gif)

 The model were pretrained on the Microsoft-COCO [5] dataset and finetunned on 8 sequences of the KITTI-MOTS dataset.
-All the reasoning and procedures can be seen in:
+All the reasoning and procedures followed can be seen in:

 Slides for week 2: [Slides](https://docs.google.com/presentation/d/1ERkqOnMB56ElYuvYg9izsTqWn5aO28IjpjF5gZBFMKM/edit#slide=id.g11d85991502_0_90)